tstuefe/JEP387/jep.md

 We propose the following implementation changes (which are already implemented as a prototype [1]):

-## A) Commit chunks on demand and uncommit free chunks
+### A) Commit chunks on demand and uncommit free chunks

 Currently memory is committed up-front, in a coarse-grained fashion, in the lowest allocation layer.
 A chunk is living in completely committed memory and remains so for its whole life time, regardless whether it is in use or not.

-### Proposal
+#### Proposal

-Chunks shall be individually committable (also in parts where it makes sense) and uncommittable.
-Chunks in free lists should be uncommitted and would not count towards the working set size of the VM process.
+Chunks shall be individually committable and uncommittable.
+Chunks in free lists should be uncommitted where it makes sense and thus would not count towards the working set size of the VM process.

-Chunks in use by a class loader could be committed lazily and in parts.
+Large chunks handed to a class loader should be committed lazily and in steps, similar to thread stacks.
 That way large chunks can get handed to class loaders but the full price would not have to be paid up front.

-### Commit granules
+#### Commit granules

 Where today Metaspace is committed bottom-to-top with a high water mark, in this proposal the Metaspace would become "checkered", consisting of committed and uncommitted ranges.